whoot/wordlist/README.md

-# wordlist
+# Wordlist

-Wordlist useful for content discovery with Burp
+Wordlist useful for content discovery with Burp - contains 92.333 directories and files

 Sorted and without duplicates, but probably with a lot of trash left ;)